ruolin/fgbio/docs/best-practice-consensus-pipeline.md

 We provide two alternatives for the second phase.
 One intended for R&D environment where it is desirable to be able to branch off from the pipeline and test e.g. multiple consensus calling or filtering parameters.
 The other is intended for high throughput production environments where performance and throughput take precedence over flexibility.

+## Example Pipeline Implementations

+A simple [snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline that implements the R&D version of the best practice pipeline is available in [FastqToConsensus-RnD.smk](FastqToConsensus-RnD.smk).
+The snakemake pipeline is intended for demo purposes.

 ## Tools used

 The steps described below use a mixture of: